aprilggg/Lightning_Analysis_NWRA/README.md

 **exploratory_analysis** - contains notebooks as well as visualizations created in the exploratory analysis portion of this project

+**innercore_analysis** - contains notebooks, datasets, and visualizations created in the statistical analysis of inner core lightning bursts at both the individual TC and basin levels

+**vis_data** - contains data files used in the Power BI dashboard

 ### Directory Structure
 ```
 .